top of page

 • Space requirements: If your desk has shelves and cup holders, you can make good use of them in a game room.
 For smaller desks, you can stack drawers beneath for storing your controllers and other supplies.

-• Placement: A rectangular desk makes sense when you have the most outlets and space against a wall.
+• Placement: A rectangular desk is ideal when you have the most outlets and space available against a wall.
 If you want to game from a corner of the room, an L-shaped desk might be the best option.

 4. Additional Games

-While you're planning your gaming room, you might want to consider adding some table games or arcade games that your friends and family can take turns playing together.
+While planning your gaming room, consider adding table games or arcade games that allow friends and family to take turns playing together.
 A pool table or an arcade corner can set your game room apart.

 Options include: